NetZeus/Akrinet/SmartCommunity.md

     3) Southern Texas
     4) Northern Maine

 These have clusters of high poverty rates with monopolized ISPs and in isolated geographic areas.
 Rural Louisiana, Arkansas, Mississippi consist a mix of cultivated agricultural, bayous, and water bodies.
 West Virginia hugs onto the Appalachian mountains.
 Southern Texas is isolated from the major cities (i.e. Houston, San Antonio) with a mix of shrub and grass land cover.
 In Northern Maine, we are incorporating Aroostook County and the unorganized territory since they are sparsely populated areas.
-Aroostook County has 68,000 people with an area larger than Connecticut and Rhode Island combined.
+Aroostook County has 68,000 people with an area larger than Connecticut and Rhode Island combined **[5]**.
 On another note, its’ more remote cousin with no name - <a href = "http://maine.gov/revenue/propertytax/unorganizedterritory/unorganized.htm">unorganized territory of Maine</a> - has a population of only 8000 with an area larger than Maryland.
 These areas cover a diverse set of constraints especially with respect to geographical, meteorological, and population density concerns.

 ## Technical Feasibility
 Our solution takes on physical and virtual form, orchestrated by the Named Data Networking (NDN) protocol.
 The physical product is essentially a box containing a router, small computer, power supply, antennae, and backup battery supply.
 We call our box **`ANTs (Alternative Network Transmission boxes)`**.
 This will be our greatest technical hurdle as it requires much research and design to ensure maximized value in addition to overhead of testing hardware.
 To ensure continued internet access and notifications of blackouts, the ANT comes with a backup battery providing extra hours of power.
 We envision that ANTs will sit in homes and can be slung on trees allowing for easy installation and widespread access.
 Powering ANTs outside of homes will likely require plugging onto a nearby power grid (using pvc pipe and wiring) as the majority of the these communities have access to power.
 Manufacturing the case with aluminum will allow for cost effective, lightweight, and durable properties.
 Size will be somewhere between a WiFi router and a small shoebox.